Kequc/kequtest/readme.md

 ## Use

-By default kequtest finds all test files recursively throughout the current directory and runs them.
-Test files should have `.test.js` as their extension, using `describe()` and `it()` blocks inside of them to organise.
-If an error is thrown the test fails.
+By default kequtest finds all `.test.js` files recursively throughout the current directory.
+Test files use `describe` and `it` blocks inside them to organise.
+Tests are written so that an error is thrown if it fails otherwise it passes.

-The easiest way to throw errors is Node's [`assert`](https://nodejs.org/api/assert.html) library.
+The easiest way to throw errors is using Node's [`assert`](https://nodejs.org/api/assert.html) library.

 ## Example